 Storm Water Management Benefits Everyone

-A question I commonly get is, “Why do I have to pay a storm water fee when there is no storm sewer in front of my house?”
-A second common question is, “Why does storm water management cost so much?”
-The revenue derived from the storm water utility fee is used solely for operation and maintenance of our storm water collection, conveyance and treatment facilities.
+“Why do I have to pay a stormwater fee when there is no storm sewer in front of my house?” is a common question, along with “Why does stormwater management cost so much?”
+The revenue derived from the stormwater utility fee is used solely for the operation and maintenance of our stormwater collection, conveyance, and treatment facilities.

 Most people are surprised at the extent of the infrastructure required to manage our storm water.
 This infrastructure includes 65 miles of storm sewers, 4 miles of tunnels, 250 discharge outfalls, 2,410 storm sewer inlets, 70 treatment/detention ponds, 5 rain gardens, and many miles of roadside ditches, engineered ditches and drainage ravines.